-Treatment Results
+Addiction Treatment Efficacy and Results

+Since the beginning of its operation, the Takiwasi Center has permanently evaluated its activities, its patient population and the results of its therapeutic interventions.
 The following article summarizes some of the most outstanding results recorded in recent academic publications on the efficacy of our therapeutic model: Efficacy of the addiction treatment model of the Takiwasi Center

-In 2002 and then in 2008, the results of the drug addiction treatment in Takiwasi were published based on an internal study.
+In 2002 and then in 2008, the results on the efficacy of the drug addiction treatment in Takiwasi were published based on an internal study.
 The first part of these results is also included in the book “La Liana de los Muertos al Rescate de la Vida, 7 años de experiencia del Centro Takiwasi”, by Rosa Giove, MD.

 In this study, the analysis of the results of the treatment in our therapeutic community was based on the follow-up performed on the patients who had left the Center after spending at least one month in it.
 Those who left the center during the first month were not taken into account because they only completed the detox stage and did not start the actual treatment.
 The follow-up has been carried out for two years after a patient's discharge.